dimitri-thomopulos/hig/README.md

 	2 Execute "./getPrices.sh" ;

-	3 Convert the .xls files in semicolon separated .csv files
+	3 Convert the .xls files in semicolon separated .csv files (only the sheet "prezzi-prices" is necessary)"

 	4 Execute "make"